gatling/gatling/src/docs/content/tutorials/faq/index.md

 ## Running simulations

-### What is the format of the log file Gatling generates?
+### Can I parse the simulation.log file myself? {#logfile}

+No.

+This file is an implementation detail whose sole purpose is the generation of the official HTML reports.\
-This file is an implementation detail and is subject to change any time without any further notice.
+Its format is not documented and is subject to change any time without any further notice.\
-We strongly recommend against writing your own parser and parse it for your own needs.
+Don't use it for building in-house integrations.

 ### I get a "StackOverflowError" when compiling